 6 Background to RTCP handling by H.248 MGs

-The handling of RTCP packets by H.248 media gateways is often not straightforward, sometimes not fully clear also from IETF RFC side.
+The handling of RTCP packets by H.248 media gateways is often not straightforward as MG behaviour is typically not discussed by the applicable IETF RFCs.
 RTCP handling in general is tightly coupled to the RTP topology model, which drives the processing of RTP/RTCP traffic of a particular H.248 Context.

 The aspect of RTP topologies is for many H.248 MG types not really relevant because the handling is obvious.
 For example: for all H.248 (IP, physical) connection models (as applied for VoIP MGs at the border towards circuit-switched networks).
 However, for H.248 (IP,IP) MGs the situation is slightly different.
 In this case new RTCP services have been defined that increase the possible interactions between RTP topology and these services.
 This has led to possible ambiguity in the RTCP handling behaviour in the MG.

-The problem also has an historical dimension: [IETF RFC 1889] and [IETF RFC 3550] were too vague on that point, which was the motivation to clarify on a more detailed level RTP topology models, published as [IETF RFC 5117].
-[IETF RFC 5117] provides a more fine granular topology classification and detailed description.
+The problem also has an historical dimension: [IETF RFC 1889] and [IETF RFC 3550] were too vague on RTP topology and RTCP handling, which was the motivation to clarify on a more detailed level RTP topology models, published as [IETF RFC 5117].
+[IETF RFC 5117] provides a finer grain topology classification and detailed topology description.

-NOTE 1- It may be noted that the problem is not specific to H.248, rather concerns also other gateway/policy control protocols, which are applied for IP-IP gateways or policy enforcement points.
+NOTE 1- It may be noted that the problem is not specific to H.248, it also concerns other gateway/policy control protocols, which are applied to IP-IP gateways or policy enforcement points.
 For example: [ITU-T H.248.48] considers different RTCP processing functions (e.g., local generation of RTCP reports, forwarding/filtering of RTCP reports).
-[ITU-T H.248.48] is actually applicable for multiple RTP topologies and could be categorized as a supplementary RTCP service (see clause 8.3.3).
+[ITU-T H.248.48] is applicable for multiple RTP topologies and could be categorized as a supplementary RTCP service (see clause 8.3.3).
 It has had to consider these interaction issues.

 Generally RTP topology and RTCP handling may be summarized: